maxim-a00/se-interview/README.md

 - `create_frustrated_dataset.py`: creates a Phoenix dataset of frustrated interactions from reviewed traces
 - `evaluate_tool_selection_correctness.py`: runs Phoenix's `ToolSelectionEvaluator` on traced interactions

-I kept these scripts separate from the application package so the production API code stays focused on serving requests, while evaluation and observability workflows remain optional supporting utilities.
+These scripts are kept separate from the application package so the production API code stays focused on serving requests, while evaluation and observability workflows remain optional supporting utilities.